HL7/cql/README.md

 - elm - ELM schema and UML
 - examples - Specification examples
 - extracted-media - images for the specification
-- site - The publication site
 - \_config.yml - Configuration file for the publication
 - \*.adoc, \*.md, \*.zip - Specification content

-The spec directory content tracks a single timeline for changes to the specification over all versions, while the site directory content tracks ballot and publication snapshots, currently:

-- _currently published specification content_ (STU3)
-- 2018May - 2018 May Ballot snapshot
-- STU2 - STU2 Release snapshot
-- STU3 - STU3 Release snapshot (same content as current)

-In addition, the site directory adds version tracking information including the history page and changelists.

 ## Local Build

 The HL7 IG Publisher is committed to this repository to make building as easy as possible.
 To build locally, clone the repository and issue the following command in the root:

     java -jar "org.hl7.fhir.igpublisher.jar" -ig ig.json

 ## Web Build

 Commits to this repository will trigger the development build, published here:

 http://build.fhir.org/ig/HL7/cql/